fortify-presales/FortifyAzureRMDemo/README.md

 Deploy Application
 ------------------

-Once the infrastructure has been completed, you can deploy the web application using the following:
+Once the infrastructure has been built, you can deploy the web application using the following:

 ```
 .\gradlew.bat azureWebAppDeploy
 ```

-After a few minutes refresh the Web application (as listed as on output from the `New-AzResourceGroupDeployment` command) and your should see the screen below:
+After a few minutes refresh the Web application and you should see the screen below:

 ![Screenshot](media/fortify-java-arm-web-deployed.png)